What are the risks to mobile devices used by doctors?

 Mobile Device Management

-To compliment the additional security installed as standard, a good mobile device management (MDM) solution, like AssetStudio Vitado, will also help you to enforce strong password policies, as well as enabling you to remotely wipe and/or disable lost or stolen devices – introducing another layer of protection.
+To complement the additional security installed as standard, a good mobile device management (MDM) solution, like Certero Vitado, will also help you to enforce strong password policies, as well as enabling you to remotely wipe and/or disable lost or stolen devices – introducing another layer of protection.